WladimirLct/Projet_M1/README.md

 * **Models/**: Contains models saved after execution of a notebook or the shell file.
 * **Predictions/**: Stores CSV predictions generated after execution of a notebook or the shell file.
 * **Classify/**: Should contain the data for model predictions.
 We used segmented glomeruli from the WSI provided by Dr. Gibier.
-Files are available [on the Nextcloud](https://nextcloud.dobial.com/s/YEFbFN3NyFnegiA) and on Teams.
+Files are available [on the Nextcloud](https://nextcloud.dobial.com/s/YEFbFN3NyFnegiA).
 * **DataClassification/**: Includes a `Dataset_glomeruli` subdirectory with data categorized (sclerosed or not) for creating splits, and a `Split_dataset` subdirectory with the split dataset (Train - Test - Validation).
-Files are available [on the Nextcloud](https://nextcloud.dobial.com/s/qd2QGrw7dZAJw7p) or on Teams.
+Files are available [on the Nextcloud](https://nextcloud.dobial.com/s/qd2QGrw7dZAJw7p).

 ## Automation